alanchrissantony/OLX-Clone/README.md

 ## Features

-The application displays a virtual marketplace that contains virtual products and contact information.
+The application displays a virtual marketplace that contains products and contact information.

 Users can do the following: